facephi/sdk-mobile-documentation/android_versioned_docs/version-2.1.X/SelphID_Component.md

 - **SelphIDDocumentType.CUSTOM**: The widget is configured to capture other types of documents that do not fall into the above categories.

+- **WidgetSelphIDDocumentType.VISA**: The widget is configured to capture country's visa document.
+(SDK min 2.1.2)

 #### 5.1.11 _documentSide_